EARLY TRANSLATIONS OF OSCAR WILDE’S SALOMÉ

 This extraordinary timing is, I suggest, no coincidence—but what does it portend?

-First let us fix the newspaper translation in the otherwise notoriously vague and historically disputed timeline of events between the two book publications.
-It resides one day after Wilde’s French edition and one year before Douglas’ authorized ‘First English’:
+First let us fix the newspaper translation in the otherwise notoriously vague and historically disputed chronology of events between the two book publications.
+It resides one day after Wilde’s French edition and one year before Douglas’ authorized ‘First English’.
+Here are those two book versions as bookends in the timeline:

 —February 22, 1893: Salomé: Drame en un acte (French edition)